-- VSAC's total increase in net position for the years ended June 30, 2023 and 2022 was \$9.4 million and \$4.4 million, respectively.
-VSAC's total net position increased to \$217.3 million. - Interest expense, which is a combination of bond interest costs offset by amortization of deferred gains on early bond retirement, increased \$3.5 million from 2022 to 2023.
+- VSAC's total increase in net position for the years ended June 30, 2023 and 2022 was \$9.7 million and \$4.4 million, respectively.
+VSAC's total net position increased to \$218.2 million. - Interest expense, which is a combination of bond interest costs offset by amortization of deferred gains on early bond retirement, increased \$3.5 million from 2022 to 2023.
 See Interest Costs on page 11 of Management's Discussion and Analysis for details of the components of Interest Expense. - During the year ended June 30, 2023, VSAC provided \$34.3 million in grants and scholarships to Vermont students. - VSAC originated \$39.6 million in new loans to students and parents.
 VSAC holds and services \$450.8 million in education loans receivable and related interest at June 30, 2023. - VSAC returned \$0.3 million in interest rebates to students in its loan programs during fiscal 2023. - VSAC holds student loans and variable rate notes payable whose return is linked to the London Inter Bank Offered Rate ('LIBOR').
 The one-month LIBOR used as a reference rate by certain of VSAC's bonds expired at the end of the day on June 30, 2023.
 On March 15, 2023 the President signed legislation which would smooth transition of issuers of LIBOR-based obligations to a replacement reference rate.
 This legislation, the Adjustable Interest Rate (LIBOR) Act of 2022, provides for the replacement of LIBOR with the Secured Overnight Financing Rate (SOFR) plus a spread adjustment.
 Using the provisions of this legislation VSAC has transitioned to the use of the replacement rate. - During fiscal 2023 VSAC implemented GASB Statement No. 101, Compensated Absences.
 This statement changes how VSAC is required to account for compensated absences which do not vest such as medical leave.
 The application of this accounting change requires a retroactive restatement of all prior periods presented.
 This restatement resulted in a decrease of Net Position as of June 30, 2021 of \$2,273 and a decrease in Net Position of \$89 for the year ended June 30, 2022.
-The cumulative effect of the restatement was a decrease in Net Position of \$2,362 as of June 30, 2022.
+The cumulative effect of the restatement was a decrease in Net Position of \$2,362 as of June 30, 2022. - During fiscal year 2024 VSAC corrected how it accounts for contributions to Termed Endowments to recognize these as non-Operating revenues as received.
+Consequently the amounts shown for as of June 30, 2023 and 2022, and for the years then ended, have been revised.